Registration / Re-registration

 How can I obtain my enrollment certificate and/or a receipt for paid fees?

-once you have submitted your supporting documents (via the “PJ web” application) and the registration office of your Faculty has approved them.
+once you have submitted your supporting documents (via the “PJ web” application) and the registration office of your faculty has approved them.

-Computer account / Digital Workspace
+Computer account / Digital Learning Platform

 How do I activate my UM IT account (ENT)?